CalebG6/Ncae-DNS-and-MikroTik/README.md

 the only thing you need to edit in here is incrementing the Serial by 1) ;
 @  IN  NS  [name of the DNS server machine].
+[unique indentifier of ip backwards of DNS server]  IN PTR  [DNS hostname.domain name of the website] ; this line must also be here if DNS server != webserver
-[unique identifier of ip backwards]  IN PTR    [beginning of domain/whatever you put in forward that matches to this ip] [add whatever other things you need here following that format]
+[unique identifier of ip backwards of webserver]  IN PTR    [beginning of domain/whatever you put in forward that matches to this ip]
+[add whatever other things you need here following that format]
 ```
 **DO NOT FORGET THE PERIODS WHERE THEY ARE**